steinuil/steinuil.github.io/content/blog/2025-10-03-immich-setup.md

 Basically you slap it on your home server, upload your photos, and you get all the good parts of a photo hosting service without selling your soul and throwing away your privacy! *For free!!* Free unless you're counting hardware and electricity bills that is, but then again, once you have a home server to run Immich you can use it to run [all](https://www.navidrome.org/) [sorts](https://transmissionbt.com/) [of](https://jellyfin.org/) [cool](https://syncthing.net/) [software](https://github.com/dani-garcia/vaultwarden).

-It is licensed under the AGPL and it looks like the people behind [the company that maintains it](https://futo.org/) seem to have a strong commitment to privacy and open source, which is very nice to see in these trying times.
+It is licensed under the AGPL and the people behind [the company that maintains it](https://futo.org/) seem to have a strong commitment to privacy and open source.
 Immich uses several (optional) ML-powered features like facial recognition, contextual search, and duplicate detection, all of which run locally.
-This is what I like to call _"one of the few useful uses of AI."_ As far as I can tell, Immich does not "phone home" or contact the external world on its own.
+(This is what I like to call _"one of the few useful uses of AI."_) As far as I can tell, Immich does not "phone home" or contact the external world on its own.

 If you snoop around on the website you'll see a "[Purchase](https://buy.immich.app/)" link, and you'd be forgiven for thinking that this is a Freemium™ product that paywalls some features.
 But it's not!
 If you "buy" Immich all you get is a badge showing that you're a supporter on the web UI.
 You'll notice that I have the badge in my screenshot: I was so impressed with Immich after using it for a few weeks that I figured I should show my support in some way.
 For the 2.0.0 release they've also started selling some branded clothes and [an actual demo disk](https://immich.store/en-eur/products/immich-retro) on their store, which I think is just lovely.